miladparvaneh/Sentiment-Analysis-Pipeline/README.md

 The objective is to build an end-to-end, cloud-native MLOps pipeline capable of performing real-time sentiment analysis on tweets.
 By leveraging fine-tuned LLMs such as BERT and GPT, the model aims to integrate sentiment insights with stock market trends to predict short-term market performance effectively.

 ## Sources
-Visit [milad.ai](https://milad.ai) to dive into the project's technical details and explore its outcomes.
+Visit [milad.ai](https://milad.ai) to dive into the project's technical details and explore the results.